masashik/userManagement/README.md

-# User Management RESTful Web Services (Web API)
+# RESTful Web Services for User Management
-A repository to store Java code and datastore information for building user management RESTful Web Services.
+This is a repository to store Java source code for building user management RESTful Web Services.

----
-## REST API endpoints that manages users and associated permissions.
+### REST API endpoints that manages users and associated permissions.

-### Requirements:
+#### Requirements:

 1. A user should have at least the following attributes:
 	- family name